Angelica Ross

 Angelica Ross (born November 28, 1980) is an American actress, businesswoman, and transgender rights advocate.
 A self-taught computer programmer, she went on to become founder and CEO of TransTech Social Enterprises, a firm that helps employ transgender people in the tech industry.

-Ross began her acting career in the web series Her Story (2016), after which she received further recognition and critical acclaim for her starring roles in the drama series Pose (2018–2021) and the anthology horror series American Horror Story (2019–present), both from FX.
+Ross began her acting career in the web series Her Story (2016), after which she received further recognition and critical acclaim for her starring roles in the drama series Pose (2018–21) and the anthology horror series American Horror Story (2019–21), both from FX.

 Early life

-Angelica Ross was born on November 28, 1980 in Kenosha, Wisconsin, then raised to the north in nearby Racine.
+Angelica Ross was born on November 28, 1980, in Kenosha, Wisconsin, then raised to the north in nearby Racine.
 Ross, a trans woman, has said she was perceived as feminine from a young age.
 In 1998, when she was 17, she came out as gay to her mother, an evangelical Christian.
 Her mother did not receive the news well; according to Ross, "she told me I should commit suicide or she would, because she couldn't have someone like me as her child."
 Ross considered ending her own life and overdosed on medication, but survived.

 Upon graduating high school at 17, Ross briefly attended the University of Wisconsin–Parkside before dropping out after one semester.
 Ross decided to join the U.S. Navy (after her parents signed a waiver so that she could join as a minor) in order to qualify for the G.I.
 Bill.
 Ross initially moved to Rochester, New York, before being stationed in Yokosuka, Kanagawa.
 After six months of service, she requested and received an "uncharacterized" discharge under the "Don't Ask Don't Tell" policy (which was then in force) due to being harassed by enlisted men who coerced her into saying she was gay.

 Ross moved back home, and made friends with a drag queen named Traci Ross who helped her begin her gender transition at the age of 19.
 Upon discovering that she was transitioning, her mother threw her out and Ross moved in with her biological father (who was slightly more accepting of her) in Roanoke, Virginia.
 Although Ross and her parents were estranged for a time, she states that they have since mended their relationship.
 During the six years that she lived in Roanoke, Ross worked as a waitress at Applebee's so she could earn enough money to pay rent and attend cosmetology school.
-She was let go from her waitress job due to discrimination.
 Ross then moved to Hollywood, Florida and worked as a model and escort, then web manager, until 2003.
 She started a web development and graphic design business and took acting classes.
 She later moved to Chicago to become the employment coordinator for the Trans Life Center.